Albania’s ruling Socialists win local polls overwhelmingly

 TIRANA, Albania (AP) — Preliminary results show that Albania’s ruling Socialist Party won all but two districts in last weekend’s municipal elections that were boycotted by the opposition.

-Counting on the website of the Central Election Commission, the body that monitors the elections, showed that s the Socialists lost all but two of the 61 districts contested — one to an ethnic Greek minority party, the other to the Christian Democratic Party.
+Counting on the website of the Central Election Commission, the body that monitors the elections, showed that s the Socialists lost two of the 61 districts contested — one to an ethnic Greek minority party, the other to the Christian Democratic Party.

 The opposition has claimed that the low turnout — 21.6% — showed that Sunday’s elections were unconstitutional and illegal.

-Note: This story has been corrected to confirm in second paragraph that Socialists lost two of the 61 districts contested.